openshift/training/beta-3-setup.md

 ### Add a Script
 You will find a script called `custom-build.sh` in the `beta3` folder.
-Go to your Github repository for your application from the previous lab, and find the `.sti/bin` folder.
+Go to your Github repository for your application from the previous lab, find the `beta3` branch, and find the `.sti/bin` folder.

 * Click the "+" button at the top (to the right of `bin` in the breadcrumbs).